 - A letter of intent (up to 750 words) summarizing the institution's commitment to undergraduate research and highlighting a specific high-quality exemplary program is required and is typically due in the spring.
-For the 2020 AURA, watch for upcoming announcement of deadlines.
-The LOI should describe the size and scope of the UR program and its impact on campus.
-With respect to the exemplary program, describe the execution of the program, program goals, and assessed impact on campus.
+The LOI should be data driven and describe the size and scope of the UR program and its impact on campus.
+With respect to the exemplary program, describe the program goals, program execution, and evidence of assessment activities measuring campus outcomes.

 - A subset of institutions submitting an LOI will be asked to submit a full application portfolio.
 The criteria to select the institutions invited to submit a full application portfolio are the following:

-- Does the applicant describe a commitment to undergraduate research that promotes and sustains high-quality, campus-wide undergraduate research that is an exemplar of key COEUR principles?
+- Does the applicant describe a commitment to undergraduate research that promotes, evaluates, and sustains high-quality, campus-wide undergraduate research that is an exemplar of key COEUR principles?